Melderskin

-Melderskin is a mountain peak in Kvinnherad kommune in Hordaland.
-The mountain, which has a height of 1426 m above sea level, is located just behind Barony of Rosendal.
-In the middle of the mountain there is a small U-valley where the waterfall begins, and the U-valley lies between two mountain peaks as seen in the image.
+Melderskin is a mountain peak in Kvinnherad Municipality in Vestland county, Norway.
+The 1426 m tall mountain lies about 3 km northeast of the village of Rosendal and the Barony Rosendal.
+The mountain lies inside Folgefonna National Park.

+South of the mountain peak lies a small U-shaped valley that has a small lake in it at an elevation of 964 m above sea level.
+The small lake drains into a river with a large waterfall.

-Melderskin is the nearest mountain to Ben Nevis (the highest mountain in the United Kingdom) that is higher than Ben Nevis, and therefore defines the topographic isolation of Ben Nevis: 459 mi.
+The mountain Ben Nevis is located in Scotland and it is the highest mountain in the United Kingdom.
+Melderskin is the nearest mountain that is higher than Ben Nevis, and therefore Melderskin defines the topographic isolation of Ben Nevis which lies 459 mi away.

+Name

-The name comes from the Norse words melder, which means 'grain that is ground into flour' and skin which means shine or shine.
-The meaning then becomes "the mountain with a shiny layer of snow on top".
+The name comes from the Old Norse word meldr which means 'grain that is ground into flour' and skin which means "shine".
+The meaning then becomes something like "the mountain with a shiny layer of snow on top".